LyMarco/MusicKickstarter/iteration-03.plan.md

  > *Note:* If you are not making any changes to your process, it means that you are happy with all of the decisions you made in the previous iterations.
  > In this case, list what you consider to be the most significant process decisions your team made.
 For each decision, explain why you consider it successful, and what success metric you are using (or could use) to assert that the decision is successful.

- * 1. More rebasing and no committing to master directly and instead always use pull requests from separate branches
+ * More rebasing and no committing to master directly and instead always use pull requests from separate branches
  	* We ran into some problems last iteration where some members of the group had their work removed from the master branch, causing unnecessary steps to be taken to reapply their changes.
-We wish to keep this from happening again and if we can rebase our branches before making a pull request, this should allow those wanting to make changes to master to see what it is they will be merging into and allw for them to figure out how to deal with these changes before actually merging to master.
+We wish to keep this from happening again and if we can rebase our branches before making a pull request, this should allow those wanting to make changes to master to see what it is they will be merging into and allow for them to figure out how to deal with these changes before actually merging to master.
 If we can keep from having to go back in commit history to reapply certain changes due to one member overwriting work of another, we will count this as a success.

+ * Post bugs on a separate Git Project
+	* Bug reports used to be informally posted on the group Messenger chat and oftentimes would be difficult to drag back up from the history to examine, and may go missed.
+Using the Project boards to post bugs will hopefully streamline the process and allow more bugs to be fixed.
+We will use the metric of number of bugs reported and solved to measure how well this method works.

 #### Roles & responsibilities